sepich/alb-logs-shipper/README.md

 It is possible to ship logs from ALB in aws account `A` to S3 bucket in account `B`.
 So, in multicluster multiaccount setup it is possible to have the same annotation in Ingress objects to ship logs to the same S3 bucket.
 - Unfortunately, ALB only ships to bucket in the same region, so this would need at least a bucket-per-region.
 - From log filename we can get source `account-id` and `loadbalancer-id`.
 But then, to get ALB tags, we would need a per-account list of IAM roles to do `AssumeRole`

+So for now it is bucket-per-awsaccount mode, where multiple clusters in the same account are distinguished by `cluster-id` tag on ALB.

 ### Lambda mode
 There are pros and cons for running this as a lambda: